 Omar Apollo taught himself how to sing from YouTube.
 Now he's up for a Grammy

 This is part of a series of features from All Things Considered on first-time Grammy nominees, ahead of the February 5 awards.
-Profiles on Molly Tuttle and Muni Long will be published in the coming days.
+Read the profile on Molly Tuttle.
+The profile on Muni Long will publish tomorrow.

 Rain had been pouring down relentlessly on Los Angeles for much of January.
 But the clouds parted on a recent weekend, and the sun shone down on the Hollywood Hills, as if only to allow musician Omar Apollo to sit atop a peak and take in the view.